oneeve8/kobble-data/content/feamber.md

 We are spiritual beings dwelling in a physical body.

-We placed limits on our spiritual being-ness by coming into this realm.
+Maybe we placed limits on our infinite spiritual being-ness by coming into this realm.

 Perhaps this realm is a creation of our own consciousness.
+Maybe the

 Again, what is consciousness?